UNITED STATES info@pmeasuring.com +1 303 443 7100

 Contamination Control Strategy CCS considerations and steps

-When considering a contamination control strategy, we need context.
+When considering how to build a contamination control strategy, we need to start with context.
 Mass-produced pharmaceuticals have come far since the industrial manufacturing of synthetic drugs at the end of the 19th century with rapid advancement in technology, process control, and sterility requirements.
 Yet even as improvements to Pharma develop, recalls still occur with regularity and their significant impact on both the manufacturer and consumer are why worldwide regulation of the industry is so enforced.
 Environmental monitoring (EM) is one facet of the greater picture of current good manufacturing practices (cGMPs) that has been standardized for the safety of human health.

 In a typical cleanroom, EM takes the form of monitoring non-viable and viable particles to maintain a reliable state of control in production.
 Limits per an area’s classification or “grade” are defined by both the FDA’s Sterile Drug Products Produced by Aseptic Processing, and the European Commission’s EU GMP Annex 1 2020 Draft.